-Tenzin Dolkar joined McKnight in March 2021 as a Midwest Climate & Energy (MC&E) program officer.
-Tenzin works with the MC&E team to shape and guide the trajectory of the Foundation’s climate initiatives.
+Tenzin Dolkar joined McKnight in March 2021 as a Midwest Climate & Energy (Climate) program officer.
+Dolkar works to shape and guide the trajectory of the Foundation’s climate initiatives.
 She oversees and develops grant portfolios that support efforts to build power through partnership, aligning McKnight’s climate and equity goals.